ZaikaAnton/design-studio/README.md

 db.session.add(Admin)
 db.session.commit()
 ```
-7. Execute `flask run` in your terminal
+7. Execute `flask run` in your terminal.
+7.1.
+In case of missing libraries - install them with `pip install <library-name>`